-On the other side, sell-side analysts earn slightly lower as compared to a buy-side analyst.
-As per Indeed, a job portal site, the average equity analyst salary in the Sell-side is about $65,000 per annum in the US.
+On the other side, sell-side analysts earn slightly lower than buy-side analysts.
+As per Indeed, a job portal site, the average equity analyst salary on the Sell-side is about $65,000 per annum in the US.

-There is a higher hierarchy in the sell-side in comparison to the buy-side.
+There is a higher hierarchy on the sell-side in comparison to the buy-side.

 Role-Wise Salary Statistics

 Directors (a role above VPs in some financial institutions) might earn between $300,000 and $600,000.
-At this level, the year-end bonus starts to make a huge impact on total compensation.
+At this level, the year-end bonus makes a huge impact on total compensation.